-Create a Word/Excel file with the interesting phrases which you come across as you read many of the screenplays which you can access from this book and use as is or modify to include in your own screenplay.
+✓ Create a Word/Excel file with the interesting phrases which you come across as you read many of the screenplays which you can access from this book and use as is or modify to include in your own screenplay.

 Below is a link of 'Interesting Phrases' which will come in handy when trying to evoke emotion in your screenplay and avoid boring phrases we've heard a hundred times.

-(this list is continuously being updated and expanded - to have the greatest benefit on your learning and understanding.
-You should create your list from the screenplays found in this book)
+(this list is constantly being updated and expanded - to have the greatest benefit on your learning and understanding you should create your own list from the screenplays found in this book)

 'Interesting Phrases'

 (click online link)

 Dialogue Types (Exercise #4)

 Knowledge is power.
-It's essential to recognize the different types of dialogue that are used in a screenplay.
+It's important to recognize the different types of Dialogue that are used in a screenplay.
 These can be classified into these six categories or some combination:

 - ✓ Chit-Chat/Small Talk

 - ✓ Exposition/Informational

 - ✓ Clichés

 - ✓ On-The-Nose/Direct

 - ✓ Oblique/Indirect

 - ✓ Subtext

-In order to deeply understand how these dialogues are used, you need to study how they are used in screenplays.
+In order to deeply understand how these Dialogues are used you need to study how they are used in screenplays.

 What to Do:

-Take MANY screenplays, and in every dialogue block comment on what type of dialogue does it fall into (Chit-Chat, On-The-Nose, Indirect/Oblique, Exposition, Subtext, Clichés or a combination of types).
-See if much of the dialogue can be replaced and condensed with more visual action.
-Try to replace Chit-Chat/Small Talk, Cliché, and On-The-Nose with Indirect/Oblique or Subtext if you can't replace altogether with action.
+Take a NUMBER of screenplays and in every Dialogue block comment on what type of Dialogue does it fall into (Chit-Chat, On-The-Nose, Indirect/Oblique, Exposition, Subtext, Clichés or a combination of types).
+See if much of a Dialogue can it be replaced and condensed with more visual Action.
+Try to replace Chit-Chat/Small Talk, Cliché, and On-The-Nose with Indirect/Oblique or Subtext if you can't replace altogether with Action.
 Why:

-This will teach you to recognize different types of dialogue and understand most dialogue is filler and can be replaced by action.
+This will teach you to recognize different types of Dialogue and understand most Dialogue is filler and can be replaced by Action.

 Types of Dialogue

 Chit-Chat/Small Talk/Everyday Talk:

 Everyday boring question and answer.
-This disengages the reader, and he tunes out because it is predictable, boring, and doesn't advance the story.
-It leads to boredom and the death of your script.
+This disengages the reader and he tunes out because it is predictable, boring and doesn't advance the story.
+It leads to boredom and death of your script.

 Example:

 John: Hi Jane

 Jane: Hi John how are you today

 John: Fine

 Exposition/Informational Dialogue:

-It is dialogue that supplies information that normally no person would say.
+It is Dialogue that supplies information that normally no person would say.
 It is used to advance the story.
-It is dialogue that supplies facts that a person wouldn't normally convey, but the writer feels necessary to supply for their story to make sense.
-Usually, dialogue that a character would know without saying.
-Because people in real life have a history, they know information that doesn't need to be restated.
-In a story, it sounds artificial and quickly takes one out of the story leading to boredom.
+It is Dialogue that supplies facts that a person wouldn't normally convey but the writer feels necessary to supply for their story to make sense.
+Usually Dialogue that a character would know without saying.
+Because people in real life have a history, they know information that doesn't need to be resaid.
+In a story it sounds artificial and quickly takes one out of the story leading to boredom.

 Example: